 Garden of Eden

-The Alpe-Adria-Trail connects the three regions of Carinthia, Slovenia and Friuli-Venezia Giulia in a total of 43 stages.
+The Alpe-Adria-Trail connects the three regions of Carinthia, Slovenia and Friuli-Venezia Giulia in a total of 43 stages and circa 750 km.
 This long-distance hiking trail leads from the foot of the highest mountain in Austria, the Grossglockner, through the most beautiful mountain and lake regions in Carinthia, and without any major detours leads close to the point where the three countries of Austria, Italy and Slovenia intersect at the Dreiländereck, and then on towards Muggia.

 The Alpe-Adria-Trail has been designed mainly with pleasure hikers in mind.
 The Trail runs mainly through the non-Alpine area and as far as possible there are only slight differences in altitude.
 The stages are around 20 km long and each take about 6 hours to walk, and are consistently signposted.
 Each stage leads along a defined route which can be walked in both directions.
 Each stage also offers at least one attractive culinary offering and ends in a place with suitable overnight accommodation options.